elianiva/elianiva.github.io/src/blogs/making-of-my-site/index.md

 ### Mobile design

 First, I make the design for mobile.
 Because I'm using Figma, I can use Figma Mirror app from Google Play Store to do a live preview on my phone.
 It is very helpful because I have a budget monitor which isn't quite accurate in terms of colours and my phone have a quite decent colour accuration.
-I started to make the Home then the About page, the Archives page, the actual Post page that you're currently in, the Posts page that contains all of my posts.
+I started to make the Home then the About page, the Archives page, the actual Post page that you're currently in, the Posts List page that contains all of my posts.

 ### Colour choice